simon-ritchie/apysc/docstring_markdowns/apysc/_html/html_util.md

 **[Parameters]**

 - `str_val`: String
-  - First character removed string instance.
+  - A first character removed string instance.

 ## `append_html_to_str` function docstring

-Add html string to another string with line break and specified number's indentation.<hr>
+Add an HTML string to another string with the line break and specified number's indentation.<hr>

 **[Parameters]**